 Residential Status is very important for determining taxability in India.
-Provision related to residential status is in Section 6.
-Residence in India of Income Tax Act, 1962.
+Provision related to residential status is in Section [wiki slug=’6-residence-in-india’ /] of Income Tax Act, 1962.
 If you don’t know how to determine residential status, read our article on a status of residence in India as per Income Tax Act, 1962.

 Resident and Ordinary Resident